 There are now Groupons available in hundreds of cities across the United States and Canada offering 50 to 90 percent savings on dining, entertainment, and activities.
 Keep your eye on the Groupon deals for your recipient’s hometown or a city you know he or she will be visiting, then splurge on a fun activity or a dining experience.
 Once you buy the Groupon, the recipient generally has a few months to use it.
 Here’s an insider’s tip: Travelers can always use a massage after a long flight, so consider purchasing Groupons for spa services as well.

-Airport lounge memberships
+Airport lounge pass

 Travel gear gift cards